 Grassalkovich Palace in Bratislava

-On the way from my hotel Loft to the old town center, I passed the Grassalkovich Palace, the official seat of the president of Slovakia.
-The building is a Rococo-late Baroque summer palace with a French garden and is worth a visit.
-Only a few people were strolling around in the park.
-It was free to enter the garden.
+The Grassalkovich Palace is the official seat of the president of Slovakia.
+It is a Rococo-late Baroque summer palace with a French garden and is worth a visit.
+I saw a few people were strolling around in its park with free entrance.

 St. Michael’s Tower gate